mathiasprisfeldt/dainty-vs/readme.md

 # Dainty for Visual Studio

-Dainty for Visual Studio is a configurable, refined, and balanced color theme using carefully selected colors within the CIELAB color space.
+Dainty is a configurable, refined, and balanced color theme using carefully selected colors within the CIELAB color space.
 It is designed to maximize readability and reduce eye strain.

 For more information and web-based configuration, see https://dainty-vs.now.sh.